Brick-Mover/Thysim/README.md

 ##1.
 Running the model for simulation
 - Open ThysimModel.m
 - Ensure that variable "searchMode" is equal to 0
-    1.If the fit for data other than the blue data is desired, set "fitIndex" to the corresponding number
+  1. If the fit for data other than the blue data is desired, set "fitIndex" to the corresponding number
 - Run ThysimModel in MATLAB console
 - Screen should show graph of thyroid hormone concentrations in serum, slow pool, and fast pool